 Durable clip is included with alarm, so you can easily attach it to your bag or belt loop.
 There is a built-in LED flashlight for emergencies.
 The compact and intuitive design is easy for everyone to use.
 Alarm is loud enough to raise heads in a parking lot.
-Device is affordable.
+Affordable.

 Lanyard could potentially get caught on a number of things and unexpectedly sound the alarm.

-The alarm's design allows you to turn it into a DIY trip wire to protect your property.
-Made from durable, weather-resistant materials, it's small and easy to conceal.
+Design allows you to turn it into a DIY trip wire to protect your property.
+Made from durable, weather-resistant materials.
+Small and easy to conceal.
 Alarm volume is similar to a smoke alarm.
-Alarm will sound continuously for 30 min. or until manually shut off.
+Alarm will sound continuously for 30 minutes unless manually shut off.

 While the battery is designed to last for up to 5 yrs., it isn't rechargeable or replaceable.